How to Have and Keep a Good Memory All Your Life

 If you eat before bedtime, make it no more than a healthy snack.
 Keep regular sleep habits.
 Keep your bedroom dark and cool, and never look at the clock if you waken during the night.

+Some studies indicate that the herb Ginko Biloba is a good stimulate for memory.
 Talk to your doctor If you are considering taking Ginkgo Biloba.
-Many studies indicate that this herb aids in the maintenance of memory.
-However, caution should be used, especially if you have blood-clotting problems.
+Caution is needed especially if you have blood-clotting problems.
 There is also the possibility of drug interactions as well as some side-affects.

 Even if you lifestyle up to know has been less than perfect, any change for the better will have a positive effect on your future.
 Work to improve your general health and a better memory will follow.